JasherIO/jasher.io/src/data/blog/2018-10-08-group-tournaments.md

 Due to pairing, a Swiss tournament requires less fixtures than a round-robin.

+The suggested minimum number of rounds is log₂(number of entrants).
+[Swiss Triangle](http://swisstriangle.net) calculates the minimum number of rounds and visualizes the Swiss format.

 ### Pairing Rules

 TK

-### Number of Rounds
+### Offshoots

-4 entrants — 2 rounds
-8 entrants — 3 rounds
-16 entrants — 4 rounds
-32 entrants — 5 rounds
-64 entrants — 6 rounds

-> For the math nerds, the suggested minimum number of rounds is log₂(number of entrants).
+CSGO Majors

 **Entrants**: 4–64